jstremme/nlp4psychotherapy/README.md

 ##### License

 This project is licensed under the MIT License.
 Some code comes from: https://github.com/mim-solutions/bert_for_longer_texts/tree/main.
+See their repo license.

 ##### Contact